Wor-Wic Community College

-The teacher population of 108 teachers has declined by 12% over five years.
+- The teacher population of 135 teachers has stayed relatively flat over five years.

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|